Sharlaan/material-ui-superselectfield/README.md

 npm start
 ```
-It should a new page on your default browser @ localhost:3000
+It should open a new page on your default browser @ localhost:3000
 Then choose "Example 1" to check the superSelectField in action